-We believe God’s strategy for fulfilling the Great Commission is planting churches.
+We believe: (1) God’s strategy for fulfilling the Great Commission is planting (and replanting) churches.
 Church planting is the most effective strategy for seeing lives and communities transformed by the gospel.
-We also believe that almost everything rises and falls on leadership.
-Our Church Planting Residency is designed to prepare planters to best steward their gifts to have their maximum impact through church planting.
+(2) Everything rises and falls on leadership.
+Our residency is designed to prepare leaders to steward their gifts for maximum impact.